 - (e) Eligible work.
-The following work qualifies for tax exemption under this section: - (1) Restoration performed pursuant to a certificate of appropriateness granted under the Historic Preservation Ordinance; - (2) Repair or reconstruction of the historic portion of the structural components, which includes parts of a building such as walls, partitions, floors, ceilings; windows and doors; all components of a central air conditioning or heating system, whether within or adjacent to a building, including motors, compressors, pipes and ducts; plumbing and plumbing fixtures, such as sinks and bathtubs; electric wiring and lighting fixtures; chimneys; stairs, escalators, and elevators; interior sprinkler systems; fire escapes; and other components relating to the operation or maintenance of a building; - (3) Interior remodeling of the historic portion of the structure's paint, flooring, permanent coverings such as paneling or tiling: - (4) Professional services such as architectural, engineering, and other development fees; and - (5) Construction management and labor, materials, and reasonable overhead. - (f) Ineligible work.
-The following work does not qualify for tax exemption under this section: - (1) Appliances, consumer and industrial machinery, including machinery needed for the preparation and storage of food: - (2) Furniture, including cabinetry and countertops: - (3) Decks, fencing, retaining walls, swimming pools, and any exterior work such as sidewalks, driveways, and landscaping: - (4) Acquisition costs: - (5) Demolition and relocation costs; - (6) All costs, both exterior and interior, associated with the construction of a new addition or new construction, as those terms are defined in the Historic Preservation Ordinance; - (7) Work done outside the scope of a certificate of appropriateness required by the Historic Preservation Ordinance; and - (8) Work done pursuant to a certificate of remediation issued by the HAHC. - [2] For a potentially contributing structure, the restoration or preservation made or proposed to be made must have the effect of reversing incompatible alterations or deteriorating conditions of the structure, as evidenced by a certificate of appropriateness issued by the Houston Archaeological and Historical Commission.
-The denial of any application for a certificate of appropriateness under article VII of chapter 33 of this Code shall be grounds for denial or revocation of any tax exemption authorized by this ordinance. - (b) Each historic site for which a tax exemption is sought must meet the applicable qualifications set out in subsection (a) hereof. (g)
+The following work qualifies for tax exemption under this section: - Restoration performed pursuant to a certificate of appropriateness granted under the Historic Preservation Ordinance; - (2) Repair or reconstruction of the historic portion of the structural components, which includes parts of a building such as walls, partitions, floors, ceilings; windows and doors; all components of a central air conditioning or heating system, whether within or adjacent to a building, including motors, compressors, pipes and ducts; plumbing and plumbing fixtures, such as sinks and bathtubs; electric wiring and lighting fixtures; chimneys; stairs, escalators, and elevators; interior sprinkler systems; fire escapes; and other components relating to the operation or maintenance of a building; - (3) Interior remodeling of the historic portion of the structure's paint, flooring, permanent coverings such as paneling or tiling; - (4) Professional services such as architectural, engineering, and other development fees; and - (5) Construction management and labor, materials, and reasonable overhead. - (f) Ineligible work.
+The following work does not qualify for tax exemption under this section: - (1) Appliances, consumer and industrial machinery, including machinery needed for the preparation and storage of food; - (2) Furniture, including cabinetry and countertops; - (3) Decks, fencing, retaining walls, swimming pools, and any exterior work such as sidewalks, driveways, and landscaping; - (4) Acquisition costs; - (5) Demolition and relocation costs;

-Annual review of tax exemption.
-The director of finance shall conduct an annual review of each property granted an exemption under this section and may recommend revocation of the tax exemption granted under this section to city council if: - (1) The The historic site must not be or have been is or has been the subject of a certificate of appropriateness, as defined in section 33-201 of this Code, issued pursuant to sections 33-247 or 33-250 of this Code,;

-- (2) The owner of a historic site exceeds the scope of a certificate of appropriateness or takes any action without a certificate of appropriateness required by article VII of chapter 33 of this Code; - (3) The owner causes the property to be demolished by neglect under section 33-254 of this Code or as a dangerous building under chapter 10 of this Code; or - (4) City taxes assessed against the property are delinquent, as confirmed by the director of finance, which shall be grounds for denial or revocation of the exemption.
-Each owner desiring the tax exemption must make sworn application to the director of finance of the city.
-The application shall be in a form approved by the director of finance and shall set forth facts sufficient to show that the historic site is eligible for tax relief hereunder. - (eh) Calculation of tax exemption.
-An exemption granted hereunder by the city council shall exempt the historic structure or improvements not including the value of any land associated with this historic site from ad valorem taxation on the basis of qualifying expenditures made for bona fide resteration or preservation, as determined by the director of finance upon demonstration by the owner.
-The exemptionand shall be computed on the following basis: - (1) If the said qualifying expenditures are at least 50 25 percent but less than 100 percent of the base value, then the exemption for each tax year on the assessed value of the structure shall be equal to the amount of the qualifying expenditures: or - (2) If the said qualitying expenditures are 100 percent or more of the base value of the improvements, then the exemption for each tax year shall be one hundred percent of the assessed value of the historic structure or improvements not including the value of any land associated with this historic site
+- (6) All costs, both exterior and interior, associated with the construction of a new addition or new construction, as those terms are defined in the Historic Preservation Ordinance; - (7) Work done outside the scope of a certificate of appropriateness required by the Historic Preservation Ordinance; and - (8) Work done pursuant to a certificate of remediation issued by the HAHC. - (g) Annual review of tax exemption.
+The director of finance shall conduct an annual review of each property granted an exemption under this section and may recommend revocation of the tax exemption granted under this section to city council if: - (1) The historic site is or has been the subject of a certificate of appropriateness issued pursuant to sections 33-247 or 33-250 of this Code; - (2) The owner of a historic site exceeds the scope of a certificate of appropriateness or takes any action without a certificate of appropriateness required by article VII of chapter 33 of this Code; - (3) The owner causes the property to be demolished by neglect under section 33-254 of this Code or as a dangerous building under chapter 10 of this Code; or - (4) City taxes assessed against the property are delinquent, as confirmed by the director of finance. - (h) Calculation of tax exemption.
+An exemption granted hereunder by the city council shall exempt the historic structure or improvements not including the value of any land associated with this historic site from ad valorem taxation and shall be computed on the following basis: - (1) If the said qualifying expenditures are at least 25 percent but less than 100 percent of the base value, then the exemption for each tax year on the assessed value of the structure shall be equal to the amount of the qualifying expenditures; or - (2) If the said qualifying expenditures are 100 percent or more of the base value of the improvements, then the exemption for each tax year shall be one hundred percent of the assessed value of the historic structure or improvements not including the value of any land associated with this historic site.